-Our Grand Canyon West Rim small group tour guarantees you the Grand Canyon experience you have been dreaming of.
+Grand Canyon West Rim small group tours guarantee you the Grand Canyon experience you have been dreaming of.
 This small group tour package offers a semi-private and intimate trip with your family and friends.
 We will begin by picking you up from your hotel in Las Vegas in a Mercedes Sprinter van.
 Your source of information throughout the tour will be our professional tour guide and driver.
 There will also be a delicious breakfast snack for you as you begin your morning as well.

 See Route 66 And Grand Canyon Caverns On The Way To Grand Canyon West Rim